 You can also wrap the mochi balls in pickled sakura leaves.
 They will give the dish a little salty flavor while the mochi tastes slightly sweet.

 If you want to make red bean paste on your own, follow this instruction.

 If you like mixing recipes, try combining mochi with cookies.
 The result is a dessert that features a crispy outer layer and a chewy filling.
 Mochi cookies have three layers in total: the cookie layer, the mochi layer, and the center filling layer.

 This recipe allows you to mix several cookie flavors with different mochi flavors.
 These include chocolate cookies, matcha cookies, regular mochi, strawberry mochi, red bean paste filling, chocolate block, and strawberry jam.

 I recommend you ask one or two friends over to try this recipe with you; it will be so much fun and take less time to finish.

 Total time: 3.5 hours (including freezing time)

-Mochi Ice Cream is the flavor bomb you need either after a big meal or on a hot summer day.
+This recipe is the sweet treat with ice cream you need after a big meal or on a hot summer day.
 It’s a scoop of ice cream wrapped in Japan’s traditional rice cake.

 Take a bite, once you get through the chewy outer layer, the cold smooth ice cream welcomes you with its milky, sweet flavor.
 The best thing about this recipe is that you can choose any ice cream flavor you want, more options than buying from a store.